-Fire seasons are used to inform people about the requirements for or restrictions on lighting fires in the open air, and to manage the use of fire to protect communities from the consequences of unwanted fire.
+- inform people about the requirements for or restrictions on lighting fires in the open air - manage the use of fire to protect communities from the consequences of unwanted fire.

 There may be other legal requirements and regulatory approvals needed for a fire under other legislation, such as the Resource Management Act 1991 or Council bylaws.
 It is your responsibility to comply with all other legislation and get all other necessary approvals.